cloudpilot-emu/cloudpilot-emu/README.md

 -   Trying to enable mobile on Tungsten W will crash the emulated device.
 -   On Clié devices, audio is not emulated beyond the usual beeps.
 -   External memory (CF card, SD card, memory stick) is not supported
+-   Formatting an unformatted memory stick in Clié devices that run PalmOS 3.x locks up PalmOS.

 # Source code and relationship to POSE